Rain. Gales. Home fires.

 I reckoned that if I started my squash off early in the greenhouse in pots, then planted them out in early May, they could be planted out at the shadow’s then Northerly margin, and guided up a simple wood and old stock fencing angled frame, so that the leaves in late July, and any developing squash, would be kept up nearer the sunlight, and more importantly well away from the moisture of the ground.
 In early spring a strip of Phacelia tanacetifolia was sown as a quick nectar/pollen cover crop at the very Northern edge of the bed – hugely popular with bumbles and later on honeybees, but I do wonder if this profusion of flowers distracted them away from the earliest squash flowers?

-It’s worked very well so far, aided by covering the ground with recycled woolen Puffin packaging sheets, which insulate our fresh Pasta meals,and with water filled bottles weighing the sheets down and completely suppressing weed growth.
-The other feature of these woolen sheets is that they allow water through with no problem, but dry really quickly on their upper surface, so in a dry year like 2019 significantly help to retain soil moisture.
-Plus the trapped air in the wool, and the water filled bottles aids heat retention – critical when the squash are small.
+It’s worked very well so far, aided by covering the ground with recycled woollen Puffin packaging sheets, which insulate our fresh Pasta meals, together with water filled bottles weighing the sheets down, and completely suppressing weed growth.
+The other feature of these woollen sheets is that they allow water through with no problem, but dry really quickly on their upper surface, so in a dry year like 2019 significantly help to retain soil moisture.
+The trapped air in the wool, and the water filled bottles aids heat retention – critical when the squash are small.
 Early on in the season, all the plants had enviromesh draped over them as well to protect against cold nights.

 With a possible 6 weeks or more of potential squash growing season, the crop is already looking better than any I’ve managed before, and the location between the panels protects against strong winds from at least 180 degrees.

 With such a lovely summer, and many opportunities for small scale hay making, there’s been masses of collectible seed produced by different meadow grasses and flowers.